antymanty/nfttools/README.md

 # nfttools
-A suite of scripts for calculating and analyzing the rarity scores of NFTs in a given collection on the Ethereum blockchain.
+A suite of scripts for calculating, retrieving and analyzing the rarity scores of NFTs in a given collection on the Ethereum blockchain (any EVM should work as well).
 The scripts retrieve NFT metadata, calculate rarity scores based on attributes, and output the results in a structured format.

 # NFT Rarity Score Calculator and NFT Metadata Retriever